Best Things to Do in the Presidio of San Francisco (Trails, Views, Beaches & Tunnel Tops Guide)

 Battery Bluff Park

-Not far from the Tunnel Tops, this six-acre bluff along the Presidio Promenade trail near San Francisco National Cemetery blends military history and incredible wide-open Golden Gate Bridge, Alcatraz, and Marin Headlands views.
+Not far from the Tunnel Tops, this six-acre bluff along the Presidio Promenade Trail, near San Francisco National Cemetery, blends military history with incredible, wide-open views of the Golden Gate Bridge, Alcatraz, and the Marin Headlands.

-Travel Tip: Pack a picnic.
-The site includes tables and benches for visitors to hang out and enjoy one of the Presidio’s most scenic viewpoints.
+👉 Pack a picnic.
+The site includes tables and benches where you can linger and enjoy one of the Presidio’s most scenic viewpoints.

 The Batteries to Bluffs Trail is one of the most scenic short hikes in the Presidio.
 You can also add the climb down to Marshall Beach—470 stairs down and back UP!